 Evading prosecution.
 Also, if a person tries to evade (avoid) arrest for a crime, the law gives the prosecutor extra time to file charges.
 In Oklahoma, the statute of limitations doesn't run while the defendant is not an inhabitant or resident of the state.

-Statutes of limitations are confusing to say the least.
-The same conduct can be the basis for multiple criminal charges, meaning that more than one limitations period could apply.
+Statutes of limitations are confusing, to say the least.
+The same conduct can be the basis for multiple criminal charges, meaning that more than one limitation period could apply.
 And because lawmakers can make changes to statutes of limitations, the time limit currently in law might not apply to a past crime.
 Consult a knowledgeable attorney in your area to understand how the statutes of limitations apply in a specific case.

 (Okla.
 Stat. tit.
 22, §§ 151, 152, 153 (2022).)